Last Updated on by

 Camera Phone Photography is everywhere.
 In this post, we are going to outline for you 9 ways to improve your photos, 5 editing apps that we love and 7 tutorials that are going to ensure you master the craft.

 Print it out and keep it for when you really need it - when you're out shooting!

 As any camera phone photographer will tell you, talent beats equipment almost every time in photography.
-A talented photographer can produce a stunning image with a pinhole camera given enough time, whereas many amateurs struggle to produce even average photographs using top of the line camera gear.
+A talented photographer can produce a stunning image with a pinhole camera given enough time.
+Whereas, many amateurs struggle to produce even average photographs using top of the line camera gear.

 In fact, the stunning examples of camera phone photography that we have seen led us to investigate how camera phones can be used to produce incredible images.

 There are a lot of things you can do to start getting the most out of your camera phone in terms of the best possible photography.
 Some of the more obvious things you can do include:

 Maximise The Camera Resolution